3IE1/SciComp-2019/Materials/Worksheet-day2.md

       - Calgary.data is the numeric values from the table
       - Calgary.textdata contains any text values from the table
       - Calgary.colheaders list the column headers in the same columns as they exist in the table (useful to refer to columns in the data file)

-2. Brainstorm with your group (or collectively in the class) some questions that could be explored in these datasets.
-Keep in mind the [requirements]() of your final analyses e.g.:
-  - How do daily temperature trends differ, generally?
-  - How much snowfall does each city receive in each year?
-  - How do the cities compare in terms of days per year with a temperature > 30 Celsius?
-  - Which city has the highest day-to-day temperature ranges (or swings)?
-  - What are the monthly mean temperatures for each city?
-2. Ensure that you choose a range of questions that will allow you to create tables and figures.
-Your final report must contain:
-  -
-3. Collaborate with your group (and Jay) to figure out how to perform the analysis.
-4. Locate a markdown page to show your results
-- Find the proper folder in the [github repo](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables) that corresponds to the cities that you are comparing.
-- Within that folder (e.g. calgary-winnipeg), build your results page in the existing **results.md** document using the Github editor
-- Figures created in Matlab (and exported to .png files) can be uploaded to this same folder and used to host images for your results document.

 ## A4.
 Comment your script; upload to github
 - Comment your script and add it to the proper folder in the [github repo](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables) that corresponds to the cities that you are comparing.